AlexandrePalo/TrailBlazer/Readme.md

 * When you've selected an interesting solution, you can click the button "DOWNLOAD GPX" to download a standard gpx file and use it within your gps device (including your phone) and go outside to train!

-You can also click the button "OPEN IN GOOGLE MAPS" in order to be able to add some information or change some things with the Google Maps solution.
+* Be careful and indulgent, our application is only a beta version restricted to a small area.
+At any time, if an error occurs, juste reload the page (F5) in your browser.
+Moreover, if the backend seems to be blocked, go into the right console and restart the command: CTRL+C or CMD+C to stop the server and `python manage.py runserver` in the virtual environment to relaunch.

+* Have fun!